loriculberson/react-counters/README.md

 - Each counter can be incremented, decremented and reset to zero

 - Total of all counters appears at app bottom.

+- Skills:
+* using stateful and stateless components

+* testing with Jest and Enzyme